-3.1 We have at all times been cognisant of the current National Planning Policy Framework (NPPF) as set out in the 2012 publication and supplemented by the Planning Practice Guidance relating to neighbourhood planning matters which is published by the Department for Communities and Local Government via a dedicated website.
-Our Plan will be accompanied by a Basic Condition Statement, which includes a section setting out how our Plan has due regard to national policies and the advice contained in guidance issued by the Secretary of State.
+3.1 We have at all times been cognisant of the current national planning framework as set out in the 2012 publication and supplemented by the Planning Practice Guidance relating to neighbourhood planning matters which is published by the Department for Communities and Local Government via a dedicated website.
+Our Plan will be accompanied by a Basic Condition Statement8, which includes a section setting out how our Plan has due regard to national policies and the advice contained in guidance issued by the Secretary of State.